JettChenT/GPA/README.md

 |Finals| 0.4|

-The overall score is then calculated as the [weighted average](https://en.wikipedia.org/wiki/Weighted_arithmetic_mean) of the entered Term Score, Midterm, Finals.
+The overall score is then calculated as the [weighted average](https://en.wikipedia.org/wiki/Weighted_arithmetic_mean) of the entered Term Score, Midterm, and Finals.

-For example, if you only entered your Midterms and Finals, respectively 84 and 89, your overall grade would be
+For example, if you only entered your Midterms and Finals, respectively, 84 and 89, your overall grade would be
 $\frac{84\times 0.3+89\times 0.3}{0.3+0.4} = 86.857$

 ### Step 2: GPA for each course
-Your GPA for each course will be calculated based on your overall grade and the course level, as shown below.
+This tool will calculate your GPA for each course based on your overall grade and the course level, as shown below.
 ![](./.github/images/gradescale.png)

-For example, with an overall grade of $86.857$ in an AP course, since $86.857>86.5$, it would be rounded up to $87$ and considered as `A-`, which means a GPA of $4.7$ for an AP level course.
+For example, you have an overall grade of $86.857$ in an AP course.
+Since $86.857>86.5$, the grade would be rounded up to $87$ and considered as `A-`, which means a GPA of $4.7$ for an AP level course.

 ### Step 3: Calculating the final GPA
-The overall GPA is calculated as the weighted average of the GPAs for each course, in which the weight for each course is the number of periods there is each week.
+The overall GPA is calculated as the the weighted average of the GPAs for each course, in which the weight for each class is the number of periods there is each week.

-For example, for 10th graders, Geography would have a weight of 0.5
+For example, for 10th graders, Geography would weigh 0.5

 Example: